ethicsph/bangsamoro-data-challenge/readme.md

 [Data Ethics PH](https://ethics.ph/) was formed to promote, discuss, and assess the ethical use of data and technology in the Philippines.
 We are joined by wide group of technologists, data scientists, social impact advocates, and students all with a passion to drive social impact using data and technology.

+## Awards

+Four awards were handed out during the pitch night:
+* **Best Use of Bangsamoro Data** - the submission that best shows the value of Open Data within BARMM and makes information accessible to stakeholders
+* **Best Use of Data Science** - the submission that illustrates the best and most valid use of data analysis, and/or visualization, and/or predictive modeling towards a socially impactful solution
+* **Most Relevant to BARMM** - the submission with the most potential to contribute to the success of BARMM
+* **Most Practical Solution** - the submission with the most plausible concept and design

 ## Entries

 A total of sixteen (16) abstracts were submitted, of which eleven (11) finalists were selected to participate in the [final pitch night](https://ethics.ph/bangsamoro-judging/) and eight (8) confirmed their attendance.
 Three (3) teams won the pitch night competition.